jaredramirez/college-pantry/README.md

 # college-pantry

-A simple interface designed to find easy, affordable recipies.
+A simple interface designed to find easy, affordable recipes.